chromium/chromium/docs/experiments/compression-dictionary-transport.md

 Starting from version 117, Chrome experimentally supports Compression Dictionary Transport feature.
-This feature adds support for using designated previous responses, as an external dictionary for Brotli-compressing HTTP responses.
+This feature adds support for using designated previous responses, as an external dictionary for Brotli- or Zstandard-compressed HTTP responses.

 ## Activation